niv3D/1brc/README.md

     **Attention:** the generated file has a size of approx. **12 GB**, so make sure to have enough disk space.

 2. Calculate the average measurement values:
-    Calculate the average measurement using `CalculateAverageBaseline.java`.
+    Calculate the average measurement using `CalculateAverageBaseline.java` with the generated `measurements.txt` file.
     The provided naive example implementation uses the Java streams API for processing the file.
 3. Optimize
     Create your own copy `CalculateAverageBaseline.java` and optimize it